What does the new curriculum include?

 I heard SSOM has excellent board pass rates, high scores on the national USMLE board tests taken by medical students, excellent residency placements, and is recognized as a top 10 school in several areas.
 Will this continue?

-Yes, the school will continue to uphold high standards as one of the nation’s best medical schools, and our students have a reputation for being trustworthy, hard-working, and highly skilled in patient care.
-While other medical schools in the country are revising their curricula, SSOM has the additional history of having successfully delivered the longitudinal integrated clerkship model with excellent results.
+Yes, the school will continue to uphold high standards as one of the nation’s best medical schools.
+Our students have a reputation for being trustworthy, hard-working, and highly skilled in patient care.
+While other medical schools in the country are revising their curricula, SSOM has the added history of having successfully delivered the longitudinal integrated clerkship model with excellent results.

 When will I see my first patient?

 You will see your first patient in the first few months of medical school.
 By the middle of your first year, you will be experiencing patient care a half-day every week.
 By the end of your second year, you will have a panel of patients that you help to care for.